TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **11.1 Privacy Shield Principles and Framework**

 Indeed Ireland transfers certain Personal Data to Indeed, Inc. in the U.S..
-Indeed, Inc. complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred from the EU member countries and Switzerland to the United States.
+Indeed, Inc., including its subsidiary Prehire, Inc., complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred from the EU member countries and Switzerland to the United States.
 Indeed has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity, and Purpose Limitation, Access, Recourse, Enforcement and Liability.
 If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

 **11.2 Principle of Onward Transfer**